mesonbuild/meson/docs/markdown/Fs-module.md

 current `meson.build` file is.

 If specified, a leading `~` is expanded to the user home directory.
+Environment variables are not available as is the rule throughout Meson.
+That is, $HOME, %USERPROFILE%, $MKLROOT, etc. have no meaning to the Meson filesystem module.
+If needed, pass such variables into Meson via command line options in `meson_options.txt`, native-file or cross-file.

 Where possible, symlinks and parent directory notation are resolved to an absolute path.

 ### exists